atom-dispencer/iAtomSys/VM/README.md

 // Program
 ff01          // Read ff01 into IDK (want ff00 but must be odd)
 DEC IDK       // Decrement IDK ff01 -> ff00
-RCP IDK PTR   // Read "500" from ff00 into MEM
-MRD           // ^
+MRD IDK LOL   // ^
 RCP MEM ACC   // Move 500 into ACC

 ff01          // Move ff01 into IDK (it's odd, so no changes!)
-RCP IDK PTR   // Read "250" from ff01 into MEM
+RCP IDK       // Read "250" from ff01 into MEM
-MRD           // ^
+MRD IDK       // ^
-RCP MEM NUM   // Move 250 into NUM

-ADD           // Add the value in NUM to that in ACC, storing the result in ACC RCP ACC MEM   // Write ACC (750) back to memory ff03          // Want to write to ff02, but that's even!
+ADD MEM       // Add the value in MEM to that in ACC, storing the result in ACC RCP ACC MEM   // Write ACC (750) back to memory ff03          // Want to write to ff02, but that's even!
 DEC IDK       // ^